The Mayor's 100 Heroes

 This year’s Mayor, Councillor Kevin Faulks, has taken on the challenge to continue 100 Heroes and has chosen to support two charities:

 Fundraising in the usual ways is not possible at the moment because of the Coronavirus pandemic and that’s why the Mayor is calling for your help!

-Councillor Javed is searching for 100 Heroes to raise money for these three great causes.
-Whether you take on a challenge, start a bake sale, or take part in a talent show to raise money, we're looking for 100 people to get involved and raise a minimum of £100 each.
+Councillor Faulks is continuing the search for heroes to raise money for these two great causes.
+Whether you take on a challenge, start a bake sale, or take part in a talent show to raise money, we're looking for volunteers to get involved and raise a minimum of £100 each.

 Take a look at some of the fundraising people have done so far below.
 You can see how much has been raised so far on the Mayor's GoFundMe.

 If you'd like to become one of the Mayor's heroes, please contact [email protected].